Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Case Study: Neighborhood Crime in Columbus, Ohio

-The PSIS-LOO-CV to approximation of the expected log predictive density for new data reveals \(\text{elpd}_{\text{approx}} =\) -187.3.
-This result still needs to be validated against exact LOO-CV, which is somewhat more involved, as we need to re-fit the model \(N\) times each time leaving out a single observations.
-For the lagged SAR model, we cannot just ignore the held-out observation entirely as this will change the prior of the other observations.
+The PSIS-LOO-CV approximation of the expected log predictive density for new data reveals \(\text{elpd}_{\text{approx}} =\) -186.9.
+To verify the correctness of our approximate estimates, this result still needs to be validated against exact LOO-CV, which is somewhat more involved, as we need to re-fit the model \(N\) times each time leaving out a single observation.
+For the lagged SAR model, we cannot just ignore the held-out observation entirely as this will change the prior distribution.
 In other words, the lagged SAR model does not have the marginalization property that holds, for instance, for Gaussian process models.
-Instead, we have to model the held-out observation as a missing value, which is to be estimated along with the other model parameters (see Section \ref{exact-loo}).
+Instead, we have to model the held-out observation as a missing value, which is to be estimated along with the other model parameters (see the supplemental material for details on the R code).

-A first step in the validation of the pointwise predictive density is to compare the distribution of the implied response values for the left-out observation using the pointwise mean and standard deviation from (\ref{ypredpars}) to the distribution of the \(y_i^{\mathrm{mis}}\) posterior-predictive values estimated as part of the model.
+A first step in the validation of the pointwise predictive density is to compare the distribution of the implied response values for the left-out observation using the pointwise mean and standard deviation from (see Proposition \ref{prop-eff-normal}) to the distribution of the \(y_i^{\mathrm{mis}}\) posterior-predictive values estimated as part of the model.
 If the pointwise predictive density is correct, the two distributions should match very closely (up to sampling error).
-In Figure \ref{fig:yplots}, we overlay these two distributions for the first four observations and see that they match very closely (as is the case for all observations in this example).
+In Figure \ref{fig:plots-normal} (c), we overlay these two distributions for the first four observations and see that they match very closely (as is the case for all \(49\) observations in this example).

-In the final step, we compute the pointwise predictive density based on the exact LOO-CV and compare it to the approximate PSIS-LOO-CV result computed earlier.
-The results of the approximate (\(\text{elpd}_{\text{approx}} =\) -187.3) and exact LOO-CV (\(\text{elpd}_{\text{exact}} =\) -188.6) are similar but not as close as we would expect if there were no problematic observations.
-We can investigate this issue more closely by plotting the approximate against the exact pointwise ELPD values.